How technology, culture, learning and policy intersect within research and practice in digital education.

 The Centre for Research in Digital Education is based in the Moray House School of Education at the University of Edinburgh, and conducts research, knowledge exchange and consultancy in key areas including digital education pedagogy and policy, open education, children and technology, learning analytics and museum learning.

-We work with policymakers, the cultural heritage sector, community groups, schools and universities, and other public and private sector organisations.
-Our partners value us for our distinctive approach to learning, teaching and technology in formal and informal education, and for the ways in which we combine our research with imaginative and creative practice.
+We work with many partner universities as well as policymakers, the cultural heritage sector, schools and other public and private sector organisations.
+Our partners value us for our critical approach to learning, teaching and technology in formal and informal education, and for the ways in which we combine our research with world-leading practice in digital education.